tom-mi/okitty/README.md

 ** `NONE`: No login required.
 ** `BASIC_AUTH`: Login via Basic Authentication.
 If specified, a login form will be displayed during initialization.

+## Troubleshooting

+### Failed requests due to CORS

+When serving okitty under another domain than the ot-recorder API, your browser might block some requests to the API depending on your setup because of missing or wrong `Access-Control-` headers.

+* If you are accessing the API via a reverse proxy, you need to configure the proxy to handle OPTIONS requests properly.
+* As of version 0.8.4, ot-recorder API does not send any `Access-Control-` headers when requesting GPX files, i.e.
+  `format=gpx`.
+This affects the "Download GPX" feature.
+There are multiple ways to work around that, e.g. by setting up a reverse proxy adding those missing headers.

 ## Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Local config.json

+To simplify development & avoid changing the example `public/config.json`, you can override the config file for local
+development:

+* Put another config file next to `public/config.json`, e.g. `public/config.local.json`.
+* Add a file `.env.development.local` with the content `REACT_APP_CONFIG_URL=config.local.json`.

 ### Available Scripts